WRITER

 Icon of person Miro Gavran

 Miro Gavran (Miro Gavran 1961) is a Croatian writer of short stories, fiction and drama.
 His works have been translated into 40 languages, making him the most translated Croatian writer, and his books have come out in 250 different editions at home and abroad.
 His dramas and comedies have had more than 400 theatre first nights around the world and have been seen by more than two million theatre attendants.
-He has served as president of Matica hrvatska since 2021.
+He served as president of Matica hrvatska from 2021 to 2025.
 Read more on Wikipedia

-His biography is available in different languages on Wikipedia.
-Miro Gavran is the 6,735th most popular writer (up from 6,767th in 2019), the 441st most popular biography from Croatia (up from 446th in 2019) and the 41st most popular Croatian Writer.
+His biography is available in 15 different languages on Wikipedia.
+Miro Gavran is the 6,760th most popular writer (up from 6,767th in 2024), the 448th most popular biography from Croatia (down from 445th in 2019) and the 41st most popular Croatian Writer.

 Memorability Metrics